Year 12 work experience

 In addition to the work experience offered by universities themselves, organisations such as The Sutton Trust also advertise their own schemes.
 The UK Summer Schools programme is operated in partnership with a number of universities, including:

-This week-long opportunity is available across the country, and you'll get to explore a subject of your choice alongside like-minded individuals.
+This week-long opportunity is available nationwide.
+You'll explore a subject of your choice alongside like-minded individuals.

 As well as experiencing university life, you'll also benefit from: